proofxyz/fateweaver/README.md

 ### Command reference

-Here's a list of all the commands you can run with Fateweaver:
+Here's a list of all the commands you can run with Fateweaver.
+Most commands have additional debug output that you can enable by setting `LOG_LEVEL=debug` in your environment.

 | Command                          | Description                                                                                                                |
 | -------------------------------- | -------------------------------------------------------------------------------------------------------------------------- |